Satish980/React-Feedback-Form/README.md

 # React Restaurant Feedback Application
  This application made with using reactjs, css and local storage.
  <br/>
+ ### Features

+ - Users can add the data from index screen
+ - User can view the data from <b>localhost:3000/feedback-data</b> screen
+ - User can delete the data
+ - Developed with react and css
+ - User can search data in table by name
+ - Data will be stored in Local storage
+ - Code is simple to understand

 ### Setup instructions

 - Download the code or clone the repository using below link